charlestolley/python-snmp/docs/source/engine.rst

    The `defaultVersion`, `defaultDomain`, `defaultCommunity`, and `autowait` parameters set the default `version`, `domain`, `community`, and `autowait` arguments (respectively) for the :meth:`Manager` method.

-   The `verboseLogging` parameter causes the ``Engine`` to generate a detailed log message for each incoming packet that it discards.
+   The `verboseLogging` parameter causes the :class:`Engine` to generate a detailed log message for each incoming packet that it discards.
 Each log message contains a representation of the packet, as well as an explanation of why it was discarded.
 These messages are then logged using ``logging.getLogger("snmp").debug()``.
-You, the caller are responsible for configuring the ``logging`` module to output these messages to the location, and in the format, of your choosing.
-This must be done prior to creating the ``Engine``.
+You, the caller, are responsible for configuring the :mod:`logging` module to output these messages to the location, and in the format, of your choosing.
+This must be done prior to creating the :class:`Engine`.
 In the simplest case, you can simply call ``logging.basicConfig()``:

    .. code-block:: python